YouTube videos are blocked or restricted.

 They're not registered at the same school

-If your colleague has verified their account, you might want to check which school they're registered in.
+If your colleague has verified their account, you might want to check which school they're registered at.
 Go to the "School" section of your profile and confirm that your schools are the same.
-You can reach this section by clicking the circular profile icon in the upper right corner of the page, then selecting the "School" tab.
+You can reach this section by clicking on your circular profile icon in the upper right corner of the page, then selecting the "School" tab.
 Read our article on how you can change your school for more information.

 They don't have an Edpuzzle account

 Don't panic!
 This is totally fixable.
 Send them an invite using your referral link, and they'll even get bonus storage once they register and verify their account with it.
 As a bonus, check out our article on how you can refer your colleague and earn extra storage space at the same time.

 Students are in the wrong class in my Gradebook on Edpuzzle.